 In this article, we will have an in-depth discussion about becoming a CA after 12th Board Exams and the whole process.

 What is CA?

 In India, the Institute of Chartered Accountants of India (ICAI) is a statutory body of India regulating the profession of Chartered Accountancy in India.
 ICAI has achieved recognition as an accounting body for maintaining the highest standards in ethical and technical areas and also for sustaining examination and education standards.
-ICAI conducts CA exams and certifies a candidate as a qualified Chartered Accountant on successful completion of the three-level
+ICAI conducts CA exams and certifies a candidate as a qualified Chartered Accountant on successful completion of the three-level course.